Acts 1 - John Karmelich

 ii)

-quick prayer for spiritual understanding before you read further, and with that
+fire up a quick prayer for spiritual understanding before you read further, and

 b)